hongyusu/hongyusu.github.io/index.md

 I will join [Nordea Bank Finland](http://www.nordea.fi) as Lead Data Scientist starting from Februray 2016.
 I did my PostDoc in <a href="http://www.hiit.fi">Helsinki Institute for Information Technology HIIT</a> and <a href="http://ics.aalto.fi/en/">Aalto University</a>.
 My research is along the direction of Machine Learning for Structured Data.
 Currently I focus on developing accurate learning models for structured output prediction.
 In general, I am interested in

- - Optimization perspective of machine learning
+ - Optimization research and Machine learning
- - Structured output prediction / max-margin learning / multilabel classification
+ - Structured output prediction / multilabel classification
  - Kernel methods for complex data
- - Social network / influence network analysis
+ - Social network analysis / Bioinformatics / Metagenomics
- - Bioinformatics / metagenomics

 Here are [some slides]({{site.url}}/research/2015/12/20/some-slides-about-my-research-work-on-machine-learning/) about my research on Machine Learning and Artificial Intelligence (AI).